 Military personnel control sophisticated systems, experience extraordinary stress, and are subject to injury of the brain.
-To address these challenges, DARPA pursues innovative neurotechnology and advanced understanding of the brain using a multidisciplinary approach that combines data processing, mathematical modeling, and novel interfaces.
-The Neuro Function, Activity, Structure, and Technology (Neuro-FAST) program is part of a broader portfolio of programs within DARPA that support President Obama’s brain initiative.
-The program seeks to enable unprecedented visualization and decoding of brain activity.
+DARPA created the Neuro Function, Activity, Structure, and Technology (Neuro-FAST) program to begin to address these challenges by combining innovative neurotechnology with an advanced understanding of the brain.
+Using a multidisciplinary approach that combines data processing, mathematical modeling, and novel optical interfaces, the program seeks to open new pathways for understanding and treating brain injury, enable unprecedented visualization and decoding of brain activity, and build sophisticated tools for communicating with the brain.

-The data generated by this process would be unlike any previously produced by the neuroscience community and would feed a growing body of knowledge about brain function and form.
-In addition to fundamental rodent research already underway, Neuro-FAST will expand the processes to non-human primate brains and whole-organ human tissue samples from existing repositories to create a deep understanding across higher-order mammals.
+The data generated by this process is unlike any previously produced by the neuroscience community and feeds a growing body of knowledge about brain function and form.
+In addition to fundamental rodent research, Neuro-FAST aims to expand the process to non-human primate brains and whole-organ human tissue samples to create a deep understanding across higher-order mammals.

 If successful, Neuro-FAST will support pioneering research into brain function over a wide range of spatial and temporal scales to better characterize and mitigate threats to the human brain and facilitate development of brain-in-the-loop systems to accelerate and improve functional behaviors.